brempavel/pw/readme.md

 - Order can help, for example sprite / graphic / sprite / graphic is slower than sprite / sprite / graphic / graphic.

-## Gamer Story
+## Player Story

-1. A gamer is welcomed by a splash screen where he is offered to either connect to a server or to create one.
+1. A player is welcomed by a splash screen where he is offered to either connect to a server or to create one.

 1. If he chooses to create one, he needs to enter a port.

 1. If he chooses to connect to one, he needs to enter an ip address and a port.

-1. When a server is just has been either created or joined to, a gamer is prompted to enter a username which needs to be unique to the server.
+1. When a server is just has been either created or joined to, a player is prompted to enter a username which needs to be unique to the server.
 To see them, one can press the tab key: it will show the player list both before joining a game and during it.